junxit/us-congress-bills-115/metadata.md

 - 2018-08-01 — Introduced in Senate
 - 2018-08-01 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2018-11-15 — Amendment SA 4061 agreed to in Senate by Unanimous Consent.
+- 2018-11-15 — Amendment SA 4061 proposed by Senator McConnell for Senator Coons. (consideration: CR S7064-7065; text: CR S7064-7065) In the nature of a substitute.
+- 2018-11-15 — Amendment SA 4062 agreed to in Senate by Unanimous Consent.
+- 2018-11-15 — Amendment SA 4062 proposed by Senator McConnell for Senator Coons. (consideration: CR S7065; text: CR S7065) To amend the title.
+- 2018-11-15 — Measure laid before Senate by unanimous consent. (consideration: CR S7064-7065)
+- 2018-11-15 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2018-11-15 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2018-11-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2018-11-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2018-11-15 — Senate amendment agreed to: Amendment SA 4061 agreed to in Senate by Unanimous Consent.
+- 2018-11-15 — Senate amendment agreed to: Amendment SA 4062 agreed to in Senate by Unanimous Consent.
+- 2018-11-15 — Senate amendment proposed (on the floor): Amendment SA 4061 proposed by Senator McConnell for Senator Coons.(consideration: CR S7064-7065; text: CR S7064-7065)
+- 2018-11-15 — Senate amendment proposed (on the floor): Amendment SA 4062 proposed by Senator McConnell for Senator Coons.(consideration: CR S7065; text: CR S7065)
+- 2018-11-15 — Senate amendment submitted
+- 2018-11-15 — Senate amendment submitted